RaulPalomo/BrawlToonsAPI/README.md

 - **Entity Framework Core**: An Object-Relational Mapper (ORM) for .NET that simplifies database interactions by allowing developers to work with databases using C# objects instead of raw SQL queries.
 This enhances productivity and maintainability by enabling code-first database management.

 ## 🚀 Usage Guide 🚀
-1. Download the API for login.
+1. Download the API repository.
 2. Open the API project in **Visual Studio Community**.
 3. Build the solution and execute it.